djalbat/necessary/README.md

 * The `concatenatePaths()` function will concatenate the first and second string arguments, adding the trailing forward slash `/` to the first string if necessary:

 ```
-concatenatePaths('root', 'etc/'); // the return value is 'root/etc/'
+concatenatePaths("root", "etc/"); // the return value is 'root/etc/'

-concatenatePaths('root/', 'etc/'); // the return value is 'root/etc/'
+concatenatePaths("root/", "etc/"); // the return value is 'root/etc/'
 ```

 Note that the function assumes that the second argument is a relative name or path although without a leading current directory `.` or parent directory `..` signifier.